 Knee pain is common in people of all ages and the Jacksonville Orthopaedic Institute can certainly help diagnose your knee pain and provide several treatment options.
 JOI and JOI Rehab have developed a conservative approach to treat knee pain.
-However, if you need surgery, JOI has the most experience team or orthopedic surgeons to get you back on the road to a full recovery.
+However, if you need surgery, JOI has the most experienced team of orthopedic surgeons to get you back on the road to a full recovery.
 If you want to learn more about the anatomy of the knee, please go to: Knee Anatomy

 Any of these issues can lead to instability in the knee joint.
 This may increase knee pain and swelling and possibly lead to buckling or the knee giving way.
 The treatment plan for the knee depends on the severity of the pain.
 Physical therapy can certainly help with minor knee pain.
 For more severe pain, your physician will help determine whether surgery is needed or more extensive rehab.

-Patellofemoral pain can be very painful and can cause lead to significant dysfunction.
+Patellofemoral pain can lead to significant problems.
 It often is due to muscular imbalances of the quadriceps muscle and tights hamstrings and IT Band.
-Physical Therapycan certainly help with this condition.
+Physical Therapy can certainly help with this condition.
 You should avoid excessive squatting if you have this condition.

 Arthritis in any or all of these compartments can cause knee pain with daily activity.
 Arthritis on the back of the kneecap is a common cause of knee pain in the front of the knee (anterior knee pain).